eclipse-bluechi/bluechi/config/agent.conf.d/README.md

 # agent configuration directory

-This directory is used for user configuration of `hirte-agent`.
+This directory is used for user configuration of `bluechi-agent`.
 Each configuration file should end with `.conf` suffix, otherwise it's ignored.
 Configuration files from this directory are loaded by alphabetical order, configuration from a file loaded later overwrites the previous configuration.